awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

 }
 ```

-We can choose to display only the first volume from the `Volumes` list by using the following command that [indexes the first volume](http://jmespath.org/specification.html#index-expressions)\.
+We can choose to display only the first volume from the `Volumes` list by using the following command that [indexes the first volume in the array](http://jmespath.org/specification.html#index-expressions)\.

 ```
 $ aws ec2 describe-volumes --query 'Volumes[0]'